OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/03-servo-h-bridge.md

 <!-- // the # of SPDT switches in the kit will be increased to 10 as of 2017-01-01 -->

 When working with ICs, setting up the breadboard's rails can be very helpful in reducing clutter.
-For this tutorial, we'll do this first to reduce the wires needed.
+For this expriment, we'll do this first to reduce the wires needed.

 1. Connect the negative (`-`) rails on either side of the board together on one end (usually the end away from most of the wiring) with a M-M jumper, we'll call this the `GND` rail.
-1. Do the same with the positive (`+`) rails, we'll call these `Vcc` rails in this tutorial.
+1. Do the same with the positive (`+`) rails, we'll call these `Vcc` rails in this expriment.

 <!-- // TODO: IMAGE of connected rails on a breadboard -->